5t3ph/11ty-rocks/src/tips/excluding-content-output.md

 permalink: false
 ```

-If you want this to apply to an entire collection, you can do this in a [data directory file]().
+If you want this to apply to an entire collection, you can do this in a [directory data file](/tips/data-directory-file).
 This example is used for this very site to create the resource content on the home page:

 ```json
 {